Testing the Predictions of Surprisal Theory in 11 Languages: Psycholinguistic Predictive Power

-Again, as we do not have access to the true distribution, we estimate the contextual entropy using an autoregressive language model instead.
+Again, as we do not have access to the true distribution $p$, so we resort to estimating the contextual entropy using an autoregressive language model.

-Prior work has investigated the relationship between different entropies and reading behavior: A number of studies have investigated entropy reduction, or the extent to which $w_t$ reduces uncertainty over a sentence's latent representations \citep{hale2003information, hale2006uncertainty} or surface form continuations \citep{frank-2010-uncertainty, frank2013uncertainty}.
-Other works investigate successor entropy, or the entropy of word $w_{t+1}$, on current-word reading-times \citep{roark2009deriving, van2017approximations, linzen2016uncertainty}.
-In this work, we look at the role of contextual entropy on $w_t$ itself, following \citet{pimentel2022effect} and \citet{cevoli2022prediction}.

-We will treat the hypothesis that readers are sensitive to the contextual entropy of $w_t$ as one natural extension of Surprisal Theory.
-Using contextual entropy still assumes that \textit{processing} time is determined by word predictability, as quantified by surprisal; however, it makes the additional assumption that readers may allocate resources based on their expectations about a subsequent word's processing difficulty, i.e. its expected surprisal.
-As discussed in \citet{pimentel2022effect}, investigating contextual entropy separately from surprisal can uncover to what extent reading behavior is responsive (i.e. driven by surprisal) or anticipatory (i.e. driven by expected surprisal).
-Previously, \citet{pimentel2022effect} found that contextual entropy is a significant predictor of reading times on 3 out of 4 of their tested English eye-tracking and self-paced reading datasets.
+Prior work has investigated the relationship between different contextual entropy and reading behavior: A number of studies have investigated entropy reduction, or the extent to which $w_t$ reduces uncertainty over possible next words \citep{frank-2010-uncertainty, frank2013uncertainty} or the possible incremental parses that can be assigned to a sentence prefix \citep{hale2003information, hale2006uncertainty}.
+Other researchers have investigated the effect of successor entropy, i.e., the entropy of $W_{t+1}$, on predicting the current-word reading times \citep{roark2009deriving,linzen2016uncertainty,van2017approximations}.\footnote{When computing $W_{t+1}$, it is common to treat $W_t = w_t$ as observed.\looseness=-1} In contrast, we look at the effect of $W_t$'s contextual entropy on prediction, following \citet{pimentel2022effect} and \citet{cevoli2022prediction}.
+As discussed in \citet{pimentel2022effect}, investigating contextual entropy separately from surprisal can uncover to what extent reading behavior is responsive (i.e., driven by surprisal) or anticipatory (i.e., driven by expected surprisal). \citet{pimentel2022effect} specifically found that contextual entropy is a significant predictor of reading times on 3 out of 4 of their tested English eye-tracking and self-paced reading datasets.\looseness=-1